 TEAM BUILDING DONE RIGHT

 The first step towards doing team building correctly is realizing that there are certain things that need to be taken into consideration: the dynamics of the group and what the goal of the activity will be.
 This leads to several questions: “Is there conflict amongst employees?’
 ‘Do people not know how to communicate?’
 ‘Is there a clashing of personalities?’
 Usually when a company is contemplating doing team building with their employees it is because they can answer yes to one, if not all, of these questions.

 Still some may ask ‘why is it important?
 And why does it need to be done?’
 The answer is simple.
 Team building helps to strengthen and improve multiple areas within the workforce.
 Employees will learn that they can rely on each other, they will gain new skills on how to tackle complications, they will be able to ‘think outside of the box’, and they will return to work feeling inspired.
 Most important of all, they’ll learn how to communicate better!

 ‘But how exactly is all of this accomplished?’
 Great question!
-During a team building activity such as putting together children’s bikes, by designing and constructing a bridge, or making a go-kart teams have to work together and rely on each other in order to achieve a common goal.
-Without each other’s help the task set to them cannot be accomplished; i.e. through lack of proper communication the bike pedals were put on backwards, the bridge collapsed or the go-kart’s axles failed.
+During a team-building activity such as putting together children’s bikes, by designing and constructing a bridge, or making go-kart teams have to work together and rely on each other in order to achieve a common goal.
+Without each other’s help the task set to them cannot be accomplished; i.e. through lack of proper communication the bike pedals were put on backward, the bridge collapsed or the go-kart’s axles failed.
 But once they realize what they can attain together, the entire group reaps the rewards.